marco-sacchi/go2jsonc/README.md

 Any struct embedded or nested in the starting one will be included, even when coming from different packages.

+The typed constants are resolved and included in the comments of generated code to make it easier to verify and modify the values.

+go2jsonc is written in such a way that parsing and extraction of the necessary data from the AST and the types are decoupled from the generation of the jsonc file, making it possible to write virtually any format.

 ## Default values

 If a function that matches the signature:

 ```go
 func StructTypeNameDefaults() *StructTypeName
 ```

 exists in the same package for which you are generating the jsonc code, it will be parsed to extract the default values for each field.
 Note that for simplicity of parsing the body must have the syntax visible below in the